InsideNDSports - Transcript: Notre Dame football coach Marcus Freeman after Wake Forest win

 Q: Sam Hartman certainly had times in his life and career where he has had to battle back from adversity.
 His last game statistically he had to battle back.
 What did you see from him leading up to the game and how closely do his teammates watch that?

-“I even challenge him to in some way find a way to do it even better.
+“I even challenged him to in some way find a way to do it even better.
 He wants a better result.
 We all want better results.
-How do we do continue to do what we do but do it better.
+How do we do continue to do what we do but do it better?
 His teammates see the way he works.
 His teammates see the work he puts in.
-He has a lot of respect from everybody in this program.
+He has a lot of respect from everybody in this program."

 Q: Six home games this year, I think your defense allowed eight touchdowns total.
-Just out of the moment here, but if you reflect on that, how impressive is that?
+You're just out of the moment here, but if you reflect on that, how impressive is that?
 Aside from the pride you spoke about earlier, how much of an identity of this program has that become?

-Freeman: “You know, honestly, defensive football has a special place in my heart just because how I've grown up in the game.
-I was talking to Coach Golden after the game and we're upset about 7 points.
-Really upset about 7 points.
+Freeman: “You know, obviously, that defensive football has a special place in my heart just because how I've grown up in the game.
+I was talking to [defensive coordinator] Coach [Al] Golden after the game.
+We're upset about seven points.
+We're really upset about seven points.

 "They did some good things in the first half that really we hadn't seen on film.
 The adjustments that we could make, that Coach Golden can make.
-It's credit to Coach Golden and his staff.
+It's credit to Coach Golden and his staff that they can make those.
 Man, they have answers.
-They're able to get the adjustments to the players and they can go out there and execute.
+They're able to get the adjustments to the players, and the players can go out there and execute."

-"I know tomorrow we'll be in there and critique every single play.
-I'm sure defensively there will be a lot to improve, but I like to be upset about 7 points.
+"I know tomorrow we'll be in there and we're going to critique every single play.
+I'm sure defensively there's going to be a lot to improve from, but I like to be upset about seven points."

-Q: The decision to make the onside kick in the third quarter, was that just the look or something you've been wanting to try for a while?
+Q: The decision to make the onside kick in the third quarter, was that just the look they gave you or something you've been wanting to try for a while?

-"At some point if you're going to do it you got to call it.
-If you believe you can execute it, you have to call it, right?
-There is no point of practicing something and getting a look that you are looking for and not calling it.
-So I told them, let's do it.
+"At some point if you're going to do it, you got to call it.
+If you believe that you can execute it, you have to call it.
+There's no point of practicing something and getting a look that you are looking for and not calling it.
+So I told them, 'Let's do it.'

-"It was a great job by Coach Biagi of preparing for that moment and executing when it mattered."
+"It was a great job by [special teams coordinator] Coach [Marty] Biagi of preparing for that moment and executing when it mattered."

-Q: Kind of building on the receiver point, with Flores, Faison, Greathouse, they've all had flashes this year, but have never all been on at the same time.
+Q: Kind of building on the receiver point, with Flores, Jordan Faison, Jaden Greathouse, they've all had flashes this year, but have never all been on at the same time.
 Were they just ready for it?
-I was interested the job that Stuckey and Parker have done to keep them going.
+I was interested the job that wide receivers coach Chansi Stuckey and Parker have done to keep them going.
 You guys have needed this.

-Freeman: “I wish there was one thing that happened, you know.
+Freeman: “I wish there was one thing that happened.
 Similar to the question earlier, it is a constant chase of improvement.
-If you do that and you get these opportunities that we had today, you got to be ready to take advantage of them.
+If you do that, and you get these opportunities that we had today, you got to be ready to take advantage of them.

-“But you don't know, we didn't know last week we were -- we had a couple three-and-outs, we weren't rolling.
-We didn't have those opportunities.
+“But you don't know.
+We didn't know last week we were going to have — we had a couple three-and-outs, we weren't rolling.
+We didn't have these opportunities.
 That doesn't dictate how you prepare.
-To me it's a reflection of Coach Stuckey, Coach Parker in the development and ability to get frustrated guys, right, and they're frustrated like all of us were, when you don't get the results you want.
+To me, it's a reflection of Coach Stuckey, Coach Parker in the development and ability to get frustrated guys, right — they're frustrated like all of us were, when you don't get the results you want.

 Q: On the flip side, pass defense, not just at home but away, seven touchdown passes all year.
 What have been the biggest ingredients for that being on all year?

 Freeman: “The ability to play pass defense is the confidence you have in your front seven or six to stop the run.
-There is always that one defender.
-If you're going to commit them to the run game where you are going to expose some thing in the pass game.
-If you put him in the pass game, then you have to believe you can stop the run with six guys up front with your D-line.
+There's always that one defender.
+If you're going to commit him to the run game, where you are going to expose some thing in the pass game.
+If you're going to put him in the pass game, then you have to believe you can stop the run with six guys up front, doing some things up front with the D-line.

 “If you can't stop the run playing pass defense, then you're not going to be able to play a lot of pass defense.
 That's a credit to Coach Golden and different schemes we use in our pass defense.
 We can't play coverage.
-We can't play coverage if we don't believe we can stop the run.”
+We can't play coverage if we don't believe we can stop the run with a light box.”

 ---------------------------------------------------------------